bridyash13/React_Project/README.md

 # React_Project
-A ReactJS project which I built while learning about ReactJS Installation and execution instructions:
+A Food ordering app's frontend which I built using ReactJS as a practice project.
+Installation and execution instructions:
   1. Clone the repository in the desired folder
   2. Open terminal and change into that folder